 “This scheme is a vote of confidence in the safety of the vaccines being used in Australia and sends a strong message to patients that, in the extremely rare case of serious side effects, you can access compensation without having to resort to expensive and complex litigation.

-“The new scheme will apply regardless of where you received your vaccine – whether it is at your local GP, state/territory run health service, workplace, or other approved health provider.”
+“The new scheme will apply regardless of where you received your vaccine – whether it is at your local GP, state/territory run health service, workplace, or other approved health provider.

 “No fault vaccine compensation schemes are used around the world, recognising the community benefit of high rates of vaccination and the need for the community to look after the very small number of people who experience serious side effects,” Dr Khorshid.

-Under the scheme, injured patients can apply to Services Australia for Commonwealth funded compensation.
+Dr Khorshid said under the scheme, injured patients can apply to Services Australia for Commonwealth funded compensation.
 An expert panel will assess the veracity of claims and determine common law equivalent compensation settlements funded by the Commonwealth.